|

 business problems.
 The credo was simple enough: do one thing

+well.
 They also tend to stay wed to specific market or technology

 ecosystems in which they develop an ever deeper understanding